Let’s begin this GodsyGirl Christian lifestyle blog post with a couple of explanations about racism. Then I want to speak from my heart.

 Subtle forms of racism and microaggressions done by racist Christians.

 Another challenge for the church and those who don’t want to be racist Christians are subtle racist tendencies and microagressions.

 In life outside the church, a subtle form is racism is intentionally not hiring people of certain races.
 Inside the church, the same can occur when we don’t support opportunities given to people solely based on race.

 Not supporting (or wanting) a pastor who is another race.

-Leveraging support and assistance based on one’s is race.
+Leveraging support and assistance based on one’s race.
 I remember once seeing someone throw one “monkey wrench” after another into the processes of a leader because he was of what is called a “minority” race.

 “Standby racism” is also a challenge.
 I coined this term after being around a group of coworkers making racially fueled jokes about people from other countries.
-Had I not said their behavior was wrong in the moment it happened, I would have been guilty of “standby racism.”
+Had I not said their behavior was wrong at the moment it happened, I would have been guilty of “standby racism.”